DECODEproject/decode-mobile-app/README.md

 ### Tor proxy

-This a service that allows us to create a connection to a Tor node.
+This is a service that allows us to create a connection to a Tor node.
 A mobile device cannot directly connect to a Tor node, so it needs to go through this proxy.

 More information can be found in the [Github repository](https://github.com/DECODEproject/tor-proxy).